diasm3/serpapi-youtube-mcp-server/README.md

 ## Understanding SerpAPI Integration

-This MCP server uses SerpAPI's YouTube Video API to fetch comments.
+This MCP server uses SerpAPI's YouTube Search API and YouTube Video API to fetch search results, comments, and other data.
 SerpAPI provides a way to scrape YouTube data without directly using YouTube's official API.

 Key points about SerpAPI usage: